isair/JSONHelper/README.md

 JSON String Deserialization
 --------------

-You can swiftly deserialize instances and arrays of instances directly from a JSON string with JSONHelper as well.
-Here is a quick and Groot-y example.
+You can deserialize instances and arrays of instances directly from a JSON string as well.
+Here is a quick example.

 ````swift
 class Person: Deserializable {